ProximoSrl/ProximoSrl.github.io/_posts/2014-09-13-what-is-jarvis.md

 Great Power without Form
 </blockquote>

-Forgive Google and try to search the internet browsing the ["Yahoo Directory"](https://dir.yahoo.com).. you got it!
+Forget Google and try to search the internet browsing the ["Yahoo Directory"](https://dir.yahoo.com).. you got it!

 Our first goal was: no more phone calls to "knowledge owners" to find "that document" or endless filesystem style browsing in search of relevant informations.